 Registration, Fees & Schedule

 Registration for the Annual Meeting & Conference must be completed online.
-Early Bird Registration will be available from mid-February through April 3, 2013.
-After April 3, 2013, a different set of fees will apply until online registration ends on May 10, 2013.
-After May 10, 2013, only on-site registration will be possible for an additional fee and no housing will be available.
+Please go to https://www.neacac.org/am_signup_opt.cfm to register.
+Early bird registration will be available from March 1, 2016 through April 4, 2016.
+After April 4, a different set of fees will apply until the online registration deadline of May 16, 2016.
+After May 16, registration will only be available on-site.

 Payment can be made online or by mail.
-If paying with a Purchase Order, they must be processed prior to the conference.
-If payment is not made in advance of the conference, you must pay at registration when you arrive at Endicott College.
-At the conference, payment must be in the form of cash, credit card, or check only.
-Purchase orders will not be accepted at the conference.
+If payment is not made in advance of the conference, you must pay at the registration table at Northeastern University unless a purchase order has been issued.
+Purchase orders are not accepted on the day of the conference.

 Annual Meeting & Conference Scholarship for School Counselors

 NEACAC is proud to offer a number of scholarships for school counselors to attend the Annual Meeting & Conference and join in on this wonderful professional development opportunity.
 To access the application and apply for a scholarship, please click AMC Scholarship.
 If you have any questions, please contact Kate Gerbode-Grant, Annual Meeting & Conference Chair, email@example.com.

 Northeastern University offers enhanced semi-private single accommodations in fully air-conditioned residence halls.
 Each room is connected to another room via a shared bathroom.
 Linens are provided for all participants.
 Please be advised that we can only guarantee the accommodation of one suitemate preference.
 All other housing will be assigned at random.